Magritte Award for Best Actor

 The Magritte Award for Best Actor (Magritte du meilleur acteur) is an award presented annually by the Académie André Delvaux.
 It is given in honor of an actor who has delivered an outstanding performance in a leading role while working within the film industry.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 The 1st Magritte Awards ceremony was held in 2011 with Jonathan Zaccaï receiving the award for his role in Private Lessons.
-As of the 2024 ceremony, Arieh Worthalter is the most recent winner in this category for his role in The Goldman Case.
+As of the 2026 ceremony, Yannick Renier is the most recent winner in this category for his role in Reflection in a Dead Diamond.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.